virtualtam/sparklemuffin/docs/src/developer-guide/how-to/generating-documentation.md

 2023-11-05 16:19:25 [INFO] (warp::server): listening on http://[::1]:3000
 ```

-The generated website will be located under `docs/book`, and the live server can be
+- The generated website will be located under `docs/book`;
-accessed by opening [http://localhost:3000](http://localhost:3000) in a Web browser.
+- The live server can be accessed by opening [http://localhost:3000](http://localhost:3000) in a Web browser.

 ## Reference
 - [SparkleMuffin Documentation Structure](../reference/documentation-structure.md)